quiltdata/t4/docs/Technical Reference.md

     * Properties > Versioning (will be enabled)
     * Properties > Object-level logging (will be enabled)
     * Properties > Events (will add one notification)

+1. If you are not using AWS Marketplace, you require **a license key**.
+Email [contact@quiltdata.io](mailto:contact@quiltdata.io), with the subodomain that you wish to access Quilt on (e.g. https://quilt.example.com) to obtain a license key.

 ### AWS Service Catalog